lappemic/PY4E/README.md

 # PY4E
-Increasing python ability outside of Data Science usage
+Increasing python skills with the python for everybody course.